 The city’s own definition of a special election is unclear, Carr argued, though members of council disagreed, citing other sections of the charter.

 Boulder voters actually lowered signature thresholds for other forms of direct democracy in 2018 so that they were based on participation in elections, rather than total registered voters.
 The recommendation came from the now-disbanded election and campaign finance working group.

-In a June email to city council, members of the working group stated that 2018 changes did not apply to charter amendment petitions.
+In a June email to city council, members of the working group stated that 2018 changes did not apply to charter Change made to existing documents, resolutions, or ordinances petitions.
 They were advised not to include such measures by an attorney.
 Carr acknowledged that Tuesday, but said he disagreed at the time and now: Boulder’s charter (Section 37) lumps charter amendment petitions in with other initiatives.

 When all taken together, Carr’s legal opinion is that the city charter should take precedence.
 He was joined in his assessment by Luis Toro, senior assistance city attorney, but said that at least one other lawyer in their office took a different view.

 Meanwhile, a third campaign — Citizens Conditions for the Annexation of CU South — first argued that Carr’s conclusion was wrong.
 Spokesperson Peter Mayer, of PLAN Boulder County, said multiple lawyers had been consulted to draw that conclusion.

 But the group withdrew its petition after speaking “with a knowledgeable attorney,” Mayer wrote in a July 7 email to Boulder Beat.
 “Tom Carr is correct on this one.”

 That opinion was absent from Citizens’ email to council a week later requesting that Carr “be removed from all duties pertaining to city election matters,” a letter co-signed by former city councilwoman Cindy Carlisle.